kongse/SmartMark-Chat/README.md

 ### 2. Core Design Principle: Reverse-Order Parsing

-A fundamental and unique characteristic of the `Smart Mark` protocol is that it is **designed to be parsed in reverse order** (from the bottom up, or from a trigger point upwards).
+A fundamental and unique characteristic of the `SmartMark: ` protocol is that it is **designed to be parsed in reverse order** (from the bottom up, or from a trigger point upwards).
 This is not an arbitrary choice, but a deliberate architectural decision with profound benefits.

 **Why Reverse-Order Parsing?**